Also called the “Stainless Banner”

 The white background was intended to show the purity of the cause of the Confederacy.

-One of the first uses of this flag was to drape the coffin of southern General Stonewall Jackson who died in mid-may 1863.
+One of the first uses of this flag was to drape the coffin of southern General Stonewall Jackson.
 Due to this it was sometimes referred to as the “Jackson flag”.